-Well, because that’d be annoying and we could never understand each other or know where sounds are coming from.
+It’s because that’d be annoying and we could never understand each other or pinpoint where sounds are coming from.
 So instead, our brains ‘add’ these loudest reflections to the direct sound to create a single apparent sound source (thanks brain!).
-It is not until the reflections are delayed much more that we hear them as distinct sounds, (think echoes and reverb in a large venue).
-This is related to something called the precedence effect.
+It is not until the reflections are delayed for much longer that we hear them as distinct sounds, (think echoes and reverb in a large venue).
+You can learn more about this phenomenon by reading up on the precedence effect.

-So you might imagine why having high-quality early reflections is important if these are being added to the direct sound.
-If the direct sound is flat but the cumulative early reflections have a large dip in the midrange, for example, the speaker will sound like it is recessed in the midrange to some degree.
-Likewise, the soundstage will likely become fuzzier and less stable when the early reflections do not resemble the direct sound closely.
+You can hopefully now see why having high-quality early reflections is important.
+If the direct sound is perfectly flat but the cumulative early reflections have a large dip in the midrange, for example, the speaker will sound like it is recessed in the midrange to at least some degree.
+Likewise, a speaker’s spatial presentation or soundstage tends to become fuzzier and less stable when the early reflections do not resemble the direct sound closely.

 One important thing to note: Because our ears are horizontally aligned, having smooth horizontal directivity is important for both soundstage and tonality.
-That’s why you’ll usually find vertical directivity is worse than horizontal directivity; it has less of an impact on the soundstage, although it still makes important contributions to tonality.
+That’s why vertical directivity is usually worse than horizontal directivity; it has less of an impact on the soundstage, so speaker designers don’t usually optimize for it, although it still makes important contributions to tonality.

 Nonetheless, when people say ‘smooth directivity,’ they’re usually focusing more on the horizontal portion.

 What does smooth directivity look like?

 There are many ways of displaying a speaker’s directivity performance.
 The most basic way — and my preferred method — is by simply graphing a speaker’s frequency response at different angles.